QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/gf.md

 ## Example (1)

-Let's say you are rolling two dices.
+Let's say you are rolling two dice.
 You got $m=2$ and each experiment goes from $k_1=k_2=1$ to $n_1=n=2=6$.
 We will have